 In most instances, a warrant for your arrest will be issued.
 If you are picked-up on the warrant, you will be in jail until you can be heard in bond court, bond is set and paid.
 Time is always of essence in theses case.

-The State's Attorney may be more or less responsive to these attempts, and that is a factor of your record, your previous encounters with him/her, the availability of witnesses and evidence against you, and the particular State's Attorney's Office policy (for example, DuPage County Courthouse versus 555 West Harrison in Cook County).
-The most important thing is to have a sound strategy, and approach the State's Attorney with respect, bearing in mind how many cases they handle and their familiarity with the procedures and Judge.
+The State’s Attorney may be more or less responsive to these attempts, and that is a factor of your record, your previous encounters with him/her, the availability of witnesses and evidence against you, and the State’s Attorney’s Office policy.
+The most important thing is to have a sound strategy, and approach the State’s Attorney with respect, bearing in mind how many cases they handle and their familiarity with the procedures and Judge.

 These cases are driven by the complaining witness, who obviously is the most important source of alleged evidence against you.
 Therefore, whether or not what the wife/husband or girlfriend/boyfriend or ex says is true or false, the most important thing is to not contact that person directly.

 DV cases can result in serious jail time among other penalties.
 Please contact me to begin your defense.

 A Strong, Reliable and Convenient Ally In Your Corner